alexissdev/LanguageLib/README.md

 # LanguageLib

-LanguageLab is a simple language system library, what is sought is to facilitate the use of multi-languages ​​in the plugins of the programmer who wants to use this library.
+LanguageLib is a simple language system library, what is sought is to facilitate the use of multi-languages ​​in the plugins of the programmer who wants to use this library.

 # Important
 to be able to use this library you will have to count the project and install it on your pc with 'mvn install'